brenio55/brenio55/README.md

 Hi!
 I'm Brenio, a Technical Project Manager and Software Development Specialist, with a strong focus on front-end development and system integration.
 My career started as Full Stack Developer, where I built scalable applications and intuitive user interfaces.
 This experience led to my promotion to Senior and then Technical Project Manager, a role in which I lead multidisciplinary teams and coordinate development strategies and digital product delivery.

-Currently, I work as a Technical Project Manager at Vyudu, Inc., where I use agile methodologies to align technology, business, and user experience.
-My expertise includes engineering team leadership, architecture planning, and implementing processes that drive quality and innovation.
+With proved experience as a Technical Project Manager at Vyudu, Inc., where I used agile methodologies to align technology, business, and user experience, my expertise includes engineering team leadership, architecture planning, and implementing processes that drive quality and innovation.

 I have a strong preference for front-end development, working with React.js, Next.js, TypeScript, TailwindCSS, and SASS to create modern and high-performance experiences.
 On the back-end, I have solid experience with Node.js, PHP, MySQL, and Firebase, ensuring robust integration and scalability for the applications I build.